Skip to Content

 As much as Teen Traveler was enjoying our jungle and river adventures, half-way through the trip she expressed a desire to feel some cement under her feet.
 So on the night we stayed outside of La Fortuna we took a cab into town.

-a street in la fortuna, cr with a souvenir shop, restaurants and a man selling rambutans from a truck
+A street in la fortuna, cr with a souvenir shop, restaurants and a man selling rambutans from a truck

 La Fortuna is a typical backpacker town with a mix of hostels, small hotels, lively bars, cheap restaurants, tour booking companies and shops.
 This isn’t a bad thing by any means.
 It’s a fun place to spend an afternoon or evening.